British Book Awards: Book award history

 The British Book Awards, or Nibbies, ran from 1990 to 2009 and were founded by the editor of Publishing News.
-The award was then acquired by Agile Marketing which renamed it the National Book Awards with headline sponsors Galaxy National Book Awards (2010–2011) (sponsored by Galaxy) and Specsavers National Book Awards (2012–2014) (sponsored by Specsavers).
-There were no National Book Awards after 2014.
-In 2017 the award was acquired by The Bookseller and renamed to the original British Book Awards or Nibbies.
+The awards were then acquired by Agile Marketing, which renamed them the National Book Awards and called them the Galaxy National Book Awards (2010–2011) and later the Specsavers National Book Awards (2012–2014) after their headline sponsors.
+There were no National Book Awards after 2014; in 2017 the awards were acquired by The Bookseller from the estate of Publishing News' founder, Fred Newman, and renamed back to the British Book Awards or Nibbies.

+In 2018, a Specsavers National Book Awards ceremony was held on 20 November but was unrelated to the Nibbies.

 In 2005, The Bookseller launched a separate scheme, The Bookseller Retail Awards (winners not listed in this article).
-In 2010, running parallel to the National Book Awards, The Bookseller combined The Nibbies with its retail awards to produce The Bookseller Industry Awards (winners not listed in this article).
-In 2017 The British Book Industry Awards were renamed as The British Book Awards after it acquired the National Book Awards from Agile Marketing.
+In 2010, running parallel to the National Book Awards, The Bookseller unified The Nibbies with its retail awards to produce The Bookseller Industry Awards (winners not listed in this article).

-It is known as the Nibbies because of the golden nib-shaped trophy given to winners.
+The awards are known as the Nibbies because of the golden nib-shaped trophy given to winners.